 What If Everyone is our initiative to inspire people to serve humanity in practical ways.
-Join us for our next citywide Serve Day on Saturday, October 5th as we actively show love to our Charlotte community!
+Thank you to everyone who joined us for our citywide Serve Day on Saturday, October 5th as we actively showed love to our Charlotte community!

 Bags of Hope LKN seeks to bring hope to CMS students by providing weekend food provisions to school children who experience food insecurity.
 Mosaic is a partner church with BoHLKN, with our focus on serving Winding Springs Elementary School (WSE).
 In Mecklenburg County, 35% of households with kids face food insecurity.
 When school is closed many of the students go hungry; a lack of adequate food leads to poor academic performance.
 We can help change that!

 - Volunteer for a packing party at the North Campus